Nonprofit Help Desk FAQ: The 411 on Form 990

 Which form is right for our nonprofit?

-There are three basic forms available to nonprofits, and which one to file is based on your organization’s financial activity:
+There are several variants of Form 990 and which one to file depends on your organization’s financial activity:

 • 990: Required for organizations whose gross receipts are greater than $200,000, or total assets are greater than $500,000.